dagaca/dagaca/README.md

 # Hi 👋, I'm Damla AĞAÇA

-I'm an **R&D engineer** and I'm doing my master’s degree at **Balikesir University**.
+I'm an **Research and Development Engineer** and I'm doing my master’s degree at **Balikesir University**.
 My master’s thesis topic is the **Classification of Harmonic Generating Power System Elements with Artificial Intelligence Methods**.
 - 🔭 I’m currently working on **Python** and **MATLAB**.
 - 🌱 I’m currently learning **HTML & CSS**.